leoschweizer/OpinionatedC/README.md

 #### Collections
 Most of the collection extensions are implemented on the `NSObject` level, with refined behavior for different collection types.
-Non-collection objects thereby behave like collections with a single element, and `[NSNull null]` bahaves like an empty collection.
+Non-collection objects thereby behave like collections with a single element, and `[NSNull null]` behaves like an empty collection.

 OpinionatedC tries it's best to preserve the types you are operating on.
 Calling `select:` on an (immutable) `NSArray` will yield an instance of `NSArray`.
 Likewise, doing the same on an `NSMutableArray` instance will yield a mutable